Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Experiment Results

-To show the efficiency of DCDNN, we calculate the usage rate of DCDNN at the pixel level.
-The statistical formula is defined as: \begin{small}
+We calculate the usage rate of fast TreeNet at the pixel level when combining with the VVC directional prediction modes, which can be calculated by: \begin{small}

-\end{small}where $\eta $ denotes the usage rate. $W$ and $H$ denote the width and height of each frame. $n_{N}$ represents the number of TUs with a size of N$\times$N coded by DCDNN in each frame.
-The usage rate of DCDNN in each class is the average usage rate of all test sequences in that class.
+\end{small}where $\eta $ denotes the usage rate. $W$ and $H$ denote the width and height of each frame. $n_{i}$ represents the number of blocks with a size of $w_{i}\times h_{i}$ coded by fast TreeNet in each frame.
+Since MTT \cite{b26} is enabled in VTM, there are 14 blocks sizes supported.
 The QPs are set as $\left \{22, 27, 32, 37 \right \}$.
-As shown in Table \ref{table10}, the average usage rate of DCDNN in all test sequences is 57.4\%, 53.3\%, and 46.4\% (up to 67.2\%, 63.1\%, and 55.9\%) when DCDNN-8, DCDNN-4, and DCDNN-2 are implemented, respectively, which demonstrates the efficiency of DCDNN.
+As shown in Table \ref{table8}, the usage rates of fast TreeNet in all sequences are remarkable, especially in Class A. The average usage rate of fast TreeNet in all test sequences is 51.3\% (up to 71.7\%), which demonstrates its efficiency.

-In this paper, considering the complexity, we only test DCDNN which contains two, four, or eight network modes.
-If the number of DCDNN modes is reasonably increased, better experimental results can be expected.